Leading freight transportation company saves $1.4 million

 At the high level, the PK team compared and transformed the data into meaningful business information that could be analyzed in a variety of ways, from order type volume versus spend, to material class spend versus order lines, volume-based top suppliers, regional spend distribution and more.

-Based on the spend analysis, the client was able to identify and take corrective actions about the inefficiencies in its procurement system, enabling it to reduce maverick spends and disparity and better supervise supplier relationships, manage risk, recover over-payments and benchmark its relative position – for an estimated total annual savings of $1.4 million.
+Based on the spend analysis, the freight transportation company was able to identify and take corrective actions about the inefficiencies in its procurement system, enabling it to reduce maverick spends and disparity and better supervise supplier relationships, manage risk, recover over-payments and benchmark its relative position – for an estimated total annual savings of $1.4 million.

 - Spend analysis leads to estimated total annual savings of $1.4 million.

-- Inefficient procurement tools are costing businesses in the United States and Canada more than $1.5 billion per year and wasting more than 32 million man hours.1
+- Inefficient procurement tools are costing businesses in the United States and Canada more than $1.5 billion per year and wasting more than 32 million man-hours.

-- Spend management initiatives helped global corporations increase their contract compliance by 30.6 percent, yield savings of 92 percent from improved sourcing activities and boost their return on investment by some 40 percent.2
+- Spend management initiatives helped global corporations increase their contract compliance by 30.6%, yield savings of 92% from improved sourcing activities and boost their return on investment by some 40%.